-Prepare for setbacks intelligently
+How to prepare for setbacks intelligently

 Pre-plan screwing up

 Here’s what I suggest doing.
 Literally imagine yourself sometime in the future screwing up and doing the old action or behaviour.
 Maybe one week from now and maybe again in a month.
-The key here, is imagining how you will handle that TEMPORARY setback.
+And the key here, is imagining how you will handle that TEMPORARY setback.
 See yourself realising with a sense of amusement that that isn’t who you are any more.
 And then see yourself getting right back on track.
 NOTE: I say ‘see yourself’ instead of imagine but it’s the same thing.
-What I mean by see yourself is that it’s like you are watching yourself do it on a movie screen.
+And what I mean by see yourself is that it’s like you are watching yourself do it on a movie screen.
 IE: You are dissociated rather than seeing it through your own eyes.
 If after doing this, you don’t slip back into old habits, nothing is lost.
 However, if you do., you now have a mentally rehearsed strategy for dealing with it in a productive way.